-- (15) Based on the Schedule 13G/A filed by FMR LLC and its affiliates with the SEC on February 13, 2019.
+- (15) Based on the Schedule 13G/A filed by FMR LLC and its affiliates with the SEC on February 8, 2021.
 Abigail P. Johnson is a Director, the Chairman and the Chief Executive Officer of FMR LLC.
 Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
 The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
 Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act ("Fidelity Funds") advised by Fidelity Management & Research Company ("FMR Co"), a wholly owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
-FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees. - (16) Based on the Schedule 13G/A filed by The Vanguard Group, Inc. with the SEC on February 13, 2019.
-The filing noted that Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 63,695 shares of common stock as a result of its serving as investment manager of collective trust accounts and that Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 8,400 shares of common stock as a result of its serving as investment manager of Australian investment offerings.
+Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act ("Fidelity Funds") advised by Fidelity Management & Research Company LLC ("FMR Co.
+LLC"), a wholly owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees. - (16) Based on the Schedule 13G/A filed by The Vanguard Group, Inc. with the SEC on February 10, 2021.
+Includes shares beneficially owned by Vanguard Asset Management, Limited, Vanguard Fiduciary Trust Company, Vanguard Global Advisors, LLC, Vanguard Group (Ireland) Limited, Vanguard Investments Australia Ltd, Vanguard Investments Canada Inc., Vanguard Investments Hong Kong Limited and Vanguard Investments UK, Limited. - (17) Based on the Schedule 13G filed by Wasatch Advisors, Inc. with the SEC on February 9, 2021.